Dheuster/AFT-FO4Edition/readme.txt

-Multiple follower support, follower appearance sculpting, commentary controls, personality reshaping, outfit autochange, gear management including Bulk sell/scrap follower gear and bulk transfer to/from player.
+Multiple follower support, follower appearance sculpting, commentary controls, personality reshaping, outfit autochange, gear management including Bulk sell, scrap and transfer to/from player.
 Follower Locater.
 Follower Pose Support.
 Mobile Camp with optional upgrade quests.
 AI Tweaks including combat styles, distance, aggression, caution, trap avoidance.
 Combat helmet toggling.
-View follower info including likes, dislikes, stats, factions,
+View follower info including likes, dislikes, stats, factions,  etc..
-etc..
 Tweak follower settings including Mortality, Carry weight, and even assign a new nickname.
-Tell followers to gather loot from surroundings, AutoScrap entire settlements, even pay your followers to build walls and prefab settlements.
-Use AFT on almost any NPC and optionally turn them into a follower.
+Tell followers to gather loot from surroundings, AutoScrap entire settlements, have them build a settlement perimiter wall or build the entire settlement for you.
+Use AFT on almost any NPC and optionally turn them into a follower or settler.
 Last but not least, includes option to save your spouse.

 PC ONLY: Save Settlement snapshots to sharable batch file or papyrus code
 ===============================================================================